PexMor/3d-print-etc/docs/index.md

 To make good prints you need some callibration.
 There is number of them.
 As recomended by the experienced users you should do:

 1. Calibrate the x/z-axis, so the distance between the lead screws and smooth rods on both sides has to be __perfectly parallel__ otherwise the z-axis moves might in the worst case jam and cause skipped steps!
 In the best case it would do some anoyning noise.
 All that caused by non-parallel guides on z-axis.
-Yt:[Anet A8 - Solution for problems with Z axis stepper [Eng sub]](https://youtu.be/e7f-x3-mroI), Yt: [3D printer wobbling solved - mechanical improvement Geeetech prusa i3 mk8, Anet A8](https://youtu.be/G5XpvJxJVaQ).
+Yt:[Anet A8 - Solution for problems with Z axis stepper [Eng sub]](https://youtu.be/e7f-x3-mroI), Yt: [3D printer wobbling solved - mechanical improvement Geeetech prusa i3 mk8, Anet A8](https://youtu.be/G5XpvJxJVaQ), [Anet A8 Z-Axis alignment (Proper z-axis wobble fix and noice reduction)](https://youtu.be/Z8xEaJfzx4g).

 2. Calibrate z/x-axis horizontality.
 This is a task to make sure that both z-axis drivers (Z1 and Z2) are running in sync.
 This cannot be ensured for 100% because we do not have closed loop steppers (like S42 from Steppers online) but can we can do our best to make sure they start at equal level and have no obstacles on their way.